 LED Dance Glove: Get the Party Started with Your Own Interactive Light Show: create a glove (or other piece of clothing) with a wearable light-up circuit for science they can really see in the dark!
 (See our hands-on write-up for an example of a light-up skeleton cat patch.
 This science project makes for a great, creative, hands-on science experiment.
 Students walk away in the end with something they can wear.)

 Make an Alka-Seltzer Powered Lava Lamp: make a fun non-electric lava lamp with the help of the fizzing power of Alka-Seltzer®.

-> Potato Battery: How to Turn Produce into Veggie Power!: explore battery basics using potatoes or other vegetables in this introductory electronics project.
+How to Turn a Potato Into a Battery: explore battery basics using potatoes or other vegetables in this introductory electronics project.
 (See our Halloween-inspired pumpkin and squash battery experiments.)

-> More Halloween STEM
+More Halloween STEM

 For other spooky ideas to pair hands-on science with Halloween, see:

 - Science Projects that Double as Halloween Costumes